simple-crypto/SMAesH-challenge/website/src/getting_started.md

     cd $SMAESH_FRAMEWORK
     ```
 1. Then, setup a python virtual environement used for the evaluation, activate it
-and install the dependencies of the evaluation
+and install the dependencies required for the evaluation
     ```bash
     python3 -m venv venv-demo-eval # Create the venv source venv-demo-eval/bin/activate # Activate it (using bash shell)